Initial events of the Rwandan genocide: Civil war starts again between the RGF and the RPF

 In 1993, the Arusha peace Accords established Rwandese Patriotic Front (RPF) and Rwandese Government Forces (RGF) sectors within Kigali, leaving a demilitarized zone between the two.
 Each side was supposed to work towards disarming after the Broad-Based Transitional Government (BBTG) was established, setting the stage for democracy and healing after the recent civil wars.
 The RGF was closely affiliated with the Presidential Guard and the Gendarmes (national police force of Rwanda), and loyal to the Rwandan president Habyarimana (a Hutu).
 Other Hutu power extremist groups aligned themselves with the RGF (including the MRND, the president's own Hutu power extremist political party).
 On the opposite side, the RPF was viewed by the RGF and affiliated groups as trying to take control of Rwanda with only Tutsi interests in mind, shutting out the Hutus in an attempt to return to colonial times when the Tutsis were the ruling class.
 Caught in the middle were moderates trying to weave the fragile peace tighter together.

 April 6, 1994, was the start of the civil war and ensuing genocide.
 That evening, the Rwandan president Major General Juvenal Habyarimana's plane was shot down over the Kigali airport.
 Also on board was Cyprien Ntaryamira, the president of Burundi, and Deogratias Nsabimana, the chief of staff of the army.
 There were no survivors.
 The RGF immediately blamed the RPF for the assassination, and that very night the fragile peace accords shattered.
 The Presidential Guard immediately set out on well planned missions to assassinate all moderate Hutus and every last Tutsi, starting with those affiliated with the now destroyed Arusha Accords and the BBTG.
-They began their mission literally after the plane crash, wasting no time.
-When April 7 dawned, the country was already deep in bloodshed.
+They began their mission shortly after the plane crash, wasting no time.
+On the morning of April 7, the country was already deep in bloodshed.

 After the plane crash, UNAMIR found themselves spread thinly throughout the city, with their mandate now up in the air.
 They did not have enough forces to provide security for those now under attack, and were told by the United Nations to not fire unless fired upon.
 Civilians poured into the UN areas seeking protection, to find no food, running water, or electricity, the last two being severed very rapidly after the assassination of President Habyarimana.
 UNAMIR had little guidance as far as how they were to treat the civilians, and to what extent protection could be provided.
 Added to this were dozens of government employees and those in former positions of power who immediately realized they were in grave danger.
 Calls to UNAMIR for protection came faster than UNAMIR could respond, and traveling through Kigali to rescue people was not only highly dangerous, but impossible in many circumstances.
 Lack of vehicles, lack of secure communication, lack of gasoline, and lack of troops crippled the rescue efforts.